ExeWatch

 Start Knowing.

-Real-time monitoring and AI anomaly detection for your Delphi and JavaScript apps.
+Real-time monitoring and AI anomaly detection for your Delphi, .NET/C#, and JavaScript apps.
 Know what went wrong before your customers complain.

 Free tier available • No credit card required • 5-minute integration